yihong1120/Construction-Hazard-Detection/README.md

 <br>

-"Construction-Hazard-Detection" is an AI-driven tool aimed at enhancing safety on construction sites.
-Utilising the YOLOv8 model for object detection, this system identifies potential hazards such as workers without helmets, workers without safety vests, workers in close proximity to machinery, and workers near vehicles.
-Post-processing algorithms are employed to enhance the accuracy of the detections.
-The system is designed for deployment in real-time environments, providing immediate analysis and alerts for detected hazards.
+"Construction-Hazard-Detection" is an AI-powered tool designed to enhance safety on construction sites.
+By leveraging the YOLOv8 model for object detection, it identifies potential hazards such as:

-A newly developed feature allows the system to use safety cones to draw polygons, defining controlled zones and calculating the number of people within these zones.
-Notifications can be sent if people enter these controlled areas.
+- Workers without helmets
+- Workers without safety vests
+- Workers near machinery or vehicles
+- Workers in restricted areas

+Post-processing algorithms further improve detection accuracy.
+The system is built for real-time deployment, offering instant analysis and alerts for identified hazards.

-Additionally, the system can integrate AI recognition results in real-time through a web interface or use LINE, Messenger, WeChat, and Telegram notifications to send messages and real-time on-site images for prompt alerts and reminders.
+Additionally, the system integrates AI recognition results in real-time via a web interface.
+It can send notifications and real-time on-site images through messaging apps like LINE, Messenger, WeChat, and Telegram for prompt alerts and reminders.
+The system also supports multiple languages, enabling users to receive notifications and interact with the interface in their preferred language.
+Supported languages include:

+- 🇹🇼 Traditional Chinese (Taiwan)
+- 🇨🇳 Simplified Chinese (Mainland China)
+- 🇫🇷 French
+- 🇬🇧 English
+- 🇹🇭 Thai
+- 🇻🇳 Vietnamese
+- 🇮🇩 Indonesian

+This multi-language support makes the system accessible to a global audience, improving usability across different regions.

-###### TODO: Add supports for WhatsApp notification.
+> **TODO**: Add support for WhatsApp notifications, and switch from YOLOv8 to YOLO11

 <br>
 <br>